Tencent/rapidjson/doc/tutorial.md

 This tutorial introduces the basics of the Document Object Model(DOM) API.

-As shown in [Usage at a glance](../readme.md#usage-at-a-glance), a JSON text can be parsed into DOM, and then the DOM can be queried and modfied easily, and finally be converted back to JSON text.
+As shown in [Usage at a glance](../readme.md#usage-at-a-glance), a JSON text can be parsed into DOM, and then the DOM can be queried and modified easily, and finally be converted back to JSON text.

 ## Value & Document